 Both chicken stock and chicken broth are made by simmering chicken parts in water with other flavorful ingredients.
 Chicken stock tends to be richer, which comes from cooking the broth with more bones and connective tissues (sometimes called “bone broth”).
 Since the bones and connective tissue have a lot more collagen than chicken broth, chicken stock will sometimes be a gel when chilled instead of liquid.
 They can usually be used interchangeably in recipes, but chicken stock will give you a lot more flavor.

 Can I Make Chicken Broth Without An Instant Pot?

-Like I said, you don’t need a fancy pressure cooker to make chicken stock or broth.
-You can absolutely do it on the stove top or in a regular (and inexpensive) slow cooker.
-I’ve made tutorials for both in the past: How to Make Chicken Broth and How to Make Slow Cooker Chicken Broth.
+You can absolutely make chicken stock or broth on the stove top or in a regular (and inexpensive) slow cooker.
+I’ve made tutorials for both in the past: How to Make Chicken Broth (stove top) and How to Make Slow Cooker Chicken Broth.
 With both of those methods, just keep in mind that the longer the cook, the better.

 How to Make Instant Pot Chicken Stock

 - 1 rotisserie chicken carcass

 - 1-2 carrots